Execution Architecture¶

 participant KRPC as kernel-worker RPC

-participant Owner as process owner
+participant Owner as process owner host executor

 participant Thread as thread worker

-participant Kernel as kernel wasm
+participant Supervisor as kernel wasm / supervisor

 App->>SDK: run(command, args)